Doc Gooden’s 1983 Minor League season was ridiculous

-With ESPN airing its latest 30 for 30 Documentary “Once Upon a Time in Queens” on Tuesday and Wednesday (8 p.m.
-ET), here's a look back at the rise of Dwight Gooden for the 1983 Class A Lynchburg Mets.
+When ESPN aired its 30 for 30 Documentary “Once Upon a Time in Queens” in September 2021, MLB.com published this look back at the rise of Dwight Gooden for the 1983 Class A Lynchburg Mets.
 It's renowned as one of the greatest Minor League seasons ever, and three years later he'd be pitching the big league club to its second World Series title.

 "You're giving me the heebie-jeebies," former Minor Leaguer Al LeBoeuf shuddered over the phone.